 North America dominated the healthcare AI market with the largest share of revenues at 58.9% in 2020.
 Factors which determine the market in the region are a broader adoption of AI technologies, growing licensing and partnerships, and favorable government initiatives.

 AI has proven to be an important resource for evaluating patient scan data and identifying treatment options throughout the pandemic.
 It has also been also used to improve the administrative operations of hospitals and health centers.
 As a result, we may see more business applications from healthcare providers for more widespread use in medical procedures.

 EIT Health and McKinsey, in their report 2020, drew attention to which areas of medicine artificial intelligence is most often used.

-As you can see, first of all, these are diagnostics and clinical research.
-However, a large amount of investment is also spent on technologies related to managing the way hospital's function.
+As you can see, first of all, these are diagnostic tests and clinical research.
+However, a large amount of investment is also spent on technologies related to managing the way hospital’s function.
 Education and prescription automation are also included.